Who we are

 If you have always wanted to write, 2018 is a great time to start.
 Come along and meet our outstanding writers.

 Eat Our Words: This project is supported by the NSW Government through Create NSW.

 Copyright of the material on this site remains with the author of each text.

 No part of this website may be copied, except with permission of the author.

-Discovery Writers wish to express our appreciation for a grant under the current Georges River Venue Hire program.
+Discovery Writers express our appreciation for assistance under the current Georges River Venue Hire program.